 In the past, enterprises relied on the mainframe-dumb terminal system to limit application access, but that system placed severe limits on employee innovation and team collaboration.
 That old system, as secure as it was, would be a disaster for the modern enterprise, which requires a modern system that takes advantage of cloud-based computing without stifling employee creativity.

-Placing a device's OS in a locked down secure state can limit access to applications while still taking advantage of the computational power of the cloud and the potential of employee interaction and collaboration--this is the working principle behind Microsoft Windows 10 S. As a modified version of Windows 10 Pro, the streamlined Windows 10 S can still achieve computational performance and communication but with limits that deliver additional security in an enterprise or an academic environment.
+Placing a device's OS in a locked down secure state can limit access to applications while still taking advantage of the computational power of the cloud and the potential of employee interaction and collaboration--this is the working principle behind Microsoft Windows 10 in S mode (formerly known as Windows 10 S).
+As a modified version of Windows 10 Pro, the streamlined Windows 10 in S mode can still achieve computational performance and communication but with limits that deliver additional security in an enterprise or an academic environment.

-SEE: Windows 10 S cheat sheet (PDF version of this cheat sheet) (TechRepublic)
+SEE: Windows 10 S cheat sheet (PDF download) (TechRepublic)

-Microsoft Windows 10 S is a pre-configured version of Windows 10 Pro designed to be more secure but with the same level of performance.
-The most obvious limitation is that Windows 10 S can only download, install, and use applications that are verified and available from the Microsoft Store.
+Microsoft Windows 10 in S mode is a pre-configured version of Windows 10 Pro designed to be more secure but with the same level of performance.
+The most obvious limitation is that while in S mode, Windows 10 can only download, install, and use applications that are verified and available from the Microsoft Store.

 To maintain security while conducting activity in a cloud environment, the default web browser is Microsoft Edge.
-Furthermore, Windows 10 S is specifically configured to perform better and more securely with Microsoft Edge.
-So, while other web browsers may be available in the Microsoft Store, Edge will always be the most optimized browser to use on a Windows 10 S device.
+Furthermore, Windows 10 in S mode is specifically configured to perform better and more securely with Microsoft Edge.
+So, while other web browsers may be available in the Microsoft Store, Edge will always be the most optimized browser to use on a Windows 10 in S mode.

 - Windows 10 S Mode U-turn: Unlocking PCs will be free, says Microsoft (TechRepublic)